Accessibility

 General best practices

-Use the following best practices to guide your decisions as you implement aspects of Experience Cloud:
+Use these best practices when implementing aspects of Experience Cloud:

 For general guidance about customizing reports, see CSS styling.